 Starting is synchronized with data processing, that is, if a START action is performed, data processing is halted and all objects receive the start command before the next sample is being processed.

-The oposite Action is the STOP Action (link).
+The oposite Action is the STOP Action ("STOP").

-After calling the START action, some components may issue the STARTING Action (link) to indicate that they are in the start-up process.
-After that thay may issue a STARTED action (link) to indicate that starting was successful.
+After calling the START action, some components may issue the STARTING Action ("STARTING") to indicate that they are in the start-up process.
+After that thay may issue a STARTED action ("STARTED") to indicate that starting was successful.